-If an attacker targets the organization, it is possible that these different geographical locations are probed and attacked in series or simultaneously.
-Being able to recognize probing or attacking at a multi-geographic perspective can provide value in understanding individual sensor alerts.
-Snort evaluates data at the packet level and thus must process a large amount of data in real-time.
-Because of this, logging performance is important and to achieve this, the data storage implementation for Snort is optimized for fast writing.
-This results in a highly normalized database design where there are many one to one relationships.
-In fact, information representing the primary type of information in Snort, called an event (which is the packet information that matched one or more Snort rules), is represented in no less than six tables.
-One of the tables contains information that must always be provided for every event, and the other five tables contain information that is optional depending on the type of event that has occurred.
-This implementation allows for writing the smallest amount of information at a time, which allows for high performance when logging information.
-However, this design's drawback is when there is a need to read the information for reporting and other analysis.
-Displaying information for a single event may require joining six or more tables using outer joins, which impacts reporting performance.
-The primary reason for building a data mart or data warehouse is to develop an intelligent, consolidated view of enterprise information.
-But each year, a large number of business intelligence and data warehousing initiatives fail because of erroneous or incomplete data.
-Often, users ignore the importance of developing a data management strategy as part of their extract, transform, and load or data warehouse architecture.
-Even with this highly normalized database design, the log data cannot be kept indefinitely, requiring that the data is removed from the sensor system by deleting older data.
-This results in the loss of data that could be used to develop better rules or provide evidence of an attack.
-Though it can be archived before deleting, the data is then offline and harder to analyze.
-Existing multi-Snort log reporting applications do exist.
-ACID, a popular web-database application has been available since.
-However, ACID is designed so that it can be configured as the primary store for Snort log data and thus is subject to the same performance and historical data issues that the Snort sensors face - in the section titled "The Ongoing Use of the ACID Console," Cox and Gerg [7] discusses deleting Snort log data on a periodic basis, though recommending backing up the data to some type of offline storage before deleting the broad categories: production and research.
+However, ACID is designed so that it can be configured as the primary store for Snort log data and thus is subject to the same performance and historical data issues that the Snort sensors face - in the section titled "The Ongoing Use of the ACID Console," Cox and Gerg [4] discusses deleting Snort log data on a periodic basis, though recommending backing up the data to some type of offline storage before deleting the data.
+A honeypot is a system whose value lies in being probed, attacked, or otherwise taken advantage of by attacker.
+Spitzner classifies honeypot solutions into two broad categories: production and research.
 For research purposes, we simply want to collect as much information on our attackers as possible.
 Production systems are generally used as an added layer of network security.
 Production honeypots are thought of as simpler and more intuitive than research honeypots.
 This affords system administrators the freedom to select from several commercially available (and sometimes free) honeypot solutions.
 Examples of such solutions that are currently available include BackOfficerFriendly, Specter, and honeyd.
-Research honeypots, on the other hand, are often homemade solutions that can track an attacker's actions.
-Network security professionals and institutions often employ educational honeypots in the hopes of seeing a hacker in action.
+Research honeypots, on the other hand, are often homemade solutions that can track an attacker's Network actions. security professionals and educational institutions often employ research honeypots in the hopes of seeing a hacker in action.
 A honeypot that is to be used for research will often contain a fully operational operating system running certain services and vulnerabilities.
 Generally, this type of honeypot is much more difficult to configure and requires more time for upkeep.
 AIDE is a tool for trying to detect if someone has been on our machine and changed anything.
 If we know or suspect that someone has been on our machine, we can run aide to see what files have been modified, this will be a great help as we try to see what someone has done.
 AIDE works be creating a checksum of files in specific, user defined directories, saving these in a database, and checking them against the same files at a later date.
 The major drawback to AIDE is human, that is, it has to be run BEFORE an attack or it is worthless.